openpnp/openpnp/Calibration-Solutions.md

 * The **Absolute Error** (red line) should not show any sagging and no trend that goes outside the dark blue limits.
 * The **Random Move Error** (brown dots) should also mostly remain inside the dark blue tolerance limits.
 These dots represent random distance moves made with the newly calibrated backlash compensation settings applied, i.e. this is a success test.
 The same brown dots are also plotted in the second graph, this time over move distance.

-Failure to meet these goals may indicate that the motor currents are too weak or that the axis resolution/microstepping is too high, i.e. the transmission ratio is too large, e.g. the pulleys may be too large for the given motor power.
+Failure to meet these goals may indicate that the motor currents are too weak and/or that the axis resolution/micro-stepping is too fine.
+The transmission ratio may be too large, e.g. the pulleys too large for the given motor power.
 Also check any dynamic motor current control such as Trinamic CoolStep™.
 You may have to switch it off.

 ### Backlash Offset and Overshoot Graph

 The second graph shows the measured **Backlash Offset** (blue) and **Overshoot** (red) at different approach distances.
 These are measured at minimum (usually 25%) speed and full speed, respectively.
 Both are performed after a straight and after a direction reversing move.
-The routine tries to find a minimum approach distance, where the backlash remains consistent within the **Tolerance ±** window.
-This minimum approach distance is called **Sneak-up Distance**.
+The routine tries to find a minimum approach distance, where the backlash remains consistent within the given **Tolerance ±** window.
+This minimum approach distance with consistent backlash is called **Sneak-up Distance**.

 ![Letter F Indicator](https://user-images.githubusercontent.com/9963310/134901088-453a60f2-1190-4a6c-a662-90149cafc2af.png)